Reviewing Independent Bank Corp. (INDB)'s and Webster Financial Corporation (NYSE:WBS)'s results | New Business Observer

 Analyst Ratings

-The table delivered features the ratings and recommendations for Independent Bank Corp. and Webster Financial Corporation.
+Ratings and Recommendations for Independent Bank Corp. and Webster Financial Corporation can be find in next table.

 |Sell Ratings